leamas/react-dnd-tree/README.md

   - Based on react's drag and drop library.
   - Stateless.
-  - Server can be updated using a single onChange property or using properties fired at specific events.
+  - Server can be updated using a single onChange callback or using callback properties fired at specific events.
   - Optimistic update strategy, data is updated without waiting for server.
   - Several components available to use the thing in different ways
   - GPL licensed.